EdwinRipaud/AstroImageClassifier/README.md

 ## Exemples:

-`sh AstroImageClissifier.sh -r Test`: launch the classification on the images of the 'Test' folder
+`sh AstroImageClissifier.sh -r Orion 42`: launch the classification on the images of the 'Orion 42' folder

 `sh AstroImageClissifier.sh -u`: reversing the last classification process, the images will be placed back in the ***'RAW'*** folder as before the classification.